15 Major Google Penalties and How to Recover from Them

 The fix

 The Panda algorithm penalizes over-optimized content, and instead of ranking a stuffed page up, it will do just the opposite.
 When you know there are no black-hat techniques implemented on your pages, then carefully review your content.
 You can get help from Content Editor to create properly optimized pages.
+Additionally, there are various content marketing platforms that make the content creation process much easier.

 Download WebSite Auditor